-§ 165-3 Word Usage
+§ 165-3.
+Word usage.

-Unless specifically defined below, words and phrases used in this chapter shall be interpreted to have the meaning they have in common English usage.
-This is done to promote the purpose and provide reasonable application of this chapter.
+Unless specifically defined below, words and phrases used in this chapter shall be interpreted to have the meaning they have in common English usage, to promote the purpose set forth in § 165-2B and to provide reasonable application of this chapter.
 Words used in the present tense include the future, and the plural includes the singular.

-§ 165-4 Definitions
+§ 165-4.
+Definitions.